Abhimaan-kumar/Meme/Readme.md

    npm run dev

 The dev server will start (Vite default port 5173).
-The frontend calls the backend at http://localhost:5000/memes?n=5 — make sure the Flask backend is running.
+The frontend calls the backend inside it